When organizing an academic event, you may be wondering what to call it - is it a conference or a symposium, or something else entirely?

 The main difference between a conference and a symposium lie in the scope and size of the event.
 Conferences tend to be larger in size and wider in scope than symposiums, which are more focused on a particular subject or issue.

 This also means that the target audiences are slightly different, with conferences attracting a more diverse group of attendees interested in a common topic, and symposiums appealing to a narrower and more expert audience.

 Symposiums usually take place in one room or lecture hall with all participants attending the entire program in a single day.
 Besides regular presentations, symposiums include sessions that invite more discussion and exchange of ideas, such as panel discussions.
 The presenters and panelists are renowned experts in the particular topic of the symposium.

 What is a conference?

-Conferences take place in large venues such as a congress centre and have parallel sessions covering various sub-topics of a broad field of research over multiple days.
+Conferences take place in large venues such as a congress centre and have parallel sessions or tracks covering various sub-topics of a broad field of research over multiple days.